-Silver Buckle Ranch is now a non profit organization that specializes in programs that help improve mental, emotional and physical health while nurturing personal growth in life skills.
+Silver Buckle Ranch is now a non-profit organization that specializes in programs that help improve mental, emotional and physical health while nurturing personal growth in life skills.
 This is done through ranch and horse assisted activities.
-Our main mission program is Ranch HANDS.
-(Ranch and Horse Activities that Nurture and Develop Skills) This program is for youth 5-18 years of age.
+One of our core programs is Ranch HANDS (Ranch and Horse Activities that Nurture and Develop Skills).
+This program is for youth 5-18 years of age.

 Silver Buckle Ranch, a 501 (c) (3) non-profit organization, operates on 40 acres in Brush Prairie, Washington.

 The facility is designed to accommodate year-round activities and programs.

 Our arenas are available for rent for activities and events.

 Don't worry, we only use this for sending ranch information to you.
 We don't sell your information to third parties.

 Go to our News and Updates Page to find out what's happening!